Dragon Takes on Mountain Lion

 The Pro’s

 Dragon Dictate has a distinct advantage over its feline counterpart.
 Unlike Mountain Lion, the dragon platform actually improves with time as it “learns” from the operator’s dictation style and voice inflections.
-It is designed to create a profile of your initial five minute programing and the software begins to detect nuances in dialect and constantly improving quality in voice recognition.
+It is designed to create a profile of your initial five-minute programing and the software begins to detect nuances in dialect and constantly improve quality in voice recognition.
 There is no limit to the amount of talking time you have.

 Cons